Fox's Pride Dairy Goats

 Our Story

-The year 2021 marks the 53nd year that Fox's Pride has been raising and showing quality Dairy Goats.
-It started as a joke when Mary gave Dan a baby goat on Valentines day, but now 52 years later we are raising ADGA registered Nubians and Lamanchas (with two token Toggenburg), and we have dabbled in Saanens and Alpines over the years.
-Now four generations of the family are involved with the herd, Dan and Mary followed by their children, grandchildren, and great grandchildren all work together raising and showing the animals.
+The year 2024 marks the 56th year that Fox's Pride has been raising and showing quality Dairy Goats.
+It started as a joke when Mary gave Dan a baby goat on Valentines day, but now 56 years later we are raising ADGA registered Nubians, Saanens, and Lamanchas, with a few token Toggenburgs.
+Now four generations of the family are involved with the herd.
 We are located in the beautiful hills of Southern NH, in the small town of Mont Vernon.

 Over the years our farm has been home to many different types of animals other than dairy goats.
 The year 2017 sadly marked an end to our Scottish Highlander herd of cattle, which had graced our pastures for 17 years.
 The curiosity caused by these incredible animals has led to many friendships being formed over the years, with vehicles and individuals on foot often making their way down the driveway to ask questions about them.
 It was a common sight on a warm summer evening for the whole neighborhood to be pasture side, watching while a cow gave birth in the field.
 Greeting the new little calf with cheers when they hit the ground, and name suggestions flying around among the crowd.
 Thank you to everyone who has enjoyed our little cattle herd with us over the years.